 Supportive Care is a healthcare specialty focused on improving the quality of life for cancer patients and their families.
 Their goal is to alleviate distressing symptoms which can enhance quality of life while receiving treatments.
-Supportive Care clinicians can help patients manage the side effects of cancer treatment and cancer-related problems such as pain, nausea, fatique, nutritional problems, and/or emotional suffering.
-The Supportive Care Team includes your Oncologist, a Nurse Practitioner, nurses, social woker, dietitians, and pharmacists.
+Supportive Care clinicians can help patients manage the side effects of cancer treatment and cancer-related problems such as pain, nausea, fatigue, nutritional problems, and/or emotional suffering.
+The Supportive Care Team includes your Oncologist, a Nurse Practitioner, nurses, social worker, dietitians, and pharmacists.
 The Team is available in the outpatient Oncology Department Monday through Friday.

 Cancer Support Group

-Heywood Hospital offers a cancer support program to anyone who wishes to particpate.
+Heywood Hospital offers a cancer support program to anyone who wishes to participate.
 The group meets on the fourth Wednesday of every month from 7 - 8 pm in the Oncology Waiting Area at Heywood Hospital.
 For more information regarding the Cancer Support Group, contact the Oncology Department at Heywood Hospital at (978) 630-6457.

 The Cancer Support Group welcomes all patients and other affected by the disease of cancer.

 Heywood Hospital offers a free complimentary relaxation meditation/reiki in the Oncology Waiting Room.
 Please join us and learn to quiet your mind and relax.
 Reservation required.
 For more information, available dates, or to reserve your spot, please contact Louise at (978) 630-6368